Thai art: Ayutthaya art

 Ayutthaya art thrived between the 14th and 18th centuries CE, during the rise and dominance of the Ayutthaya Kingdom across much of mainland Southeast Asia.
 It inherited the artistic traditions of late U-Thong art and developed a distinctive style that blended various cultural influences from Sukhothai, Lopburi, India, Persia, China, Japan, and Europe.
 Ayutthaya also exerted its artistic influence over its vassal states of Angkor and Lanna.

 The art of Ayutthaya was characterized by a diverse array of techniques and styles, including the grand palaces and monasteries decorated with chedis, prangs, and Buddha images.
 Religious icons were often adorned with regal attire and crowns, emphasizing the close relationship between the king and the Buddha.
-Artisans showcased their expertise in the creation of lacquerware and mother-of-pearl inlay, producing functional and decorative objects with intricate designs and vivid paintings.
+Artisans showcased their expertise in the creation of lacquerware and mother-of-pearl inlay, producing functional and decorative objects with detailed designs and vivid paintings.
 These techniques were frequently used to decorate religious objects such as Buddha images.

 Chang Sip Mu, which means Ten Essential Traditional Craftsmanship, played a crucial role in both civilian and military fief houses during the Ayutthaya period.
 This is evidenced by its recognition under the Three Seals Law implemented by King Borommatrailokkanat.
 Despite the name suggesting only ten groups of highly skilled craftsmen, the group actually comprised more than ten groups who were experts in various fields.
 However, after the Burmese army burned down the city in 1767 CE, various branches of fine arts that had thrived during the late Ayutthaya period had to disperse because craftsmen were taken away.
 Despite this unfortunate event, the city's artistic heritage can still be appreciated today at the archaeological site of the historic city and in various museums.

 Crowned Buddha, Wat Na Phra Men.